Skip to content

 • Frequent sweet snacking: nibbling throughout the day, which keeps insulin levels high.

-The importance of the gut microbiota
+The importance of the gut flora

-sugar and pimples
+sugar and spots

-Can we still indulge?
+Can we still enjoy ourselves?

 creme_apaisante_visage